···

 Why Ruts Hold You In

-Brain on Autopilot
+Brain on Default

-Comfortable Discomfort
+Familiar Discomfort

-No Energy for Change
+No Fuel for New

 If you're depleted, maintaining the routine is all you can manage.

-When a rut goes deep enough, it stops feeling like a phase and starts to feel permanent — like you've lost my spark and can't remember what excitement felt like.
+When a rut goes deep enough, it stops feeling like a phase and starts to feel permanent — like you've lost my spark and can't remember what excitement even felt like.

 When the Fire Goes Out